zalf-rpm/monica-documentation/Home.md

 ## Getting help / helping

+### Dokumentation

+The documentation of the MONICA processes can be found in our GitLab repository. [](https://gitlab.com/zalf-rpm/monica-docs/blob/master/Readme.md).

 ### Mailing list

 A mailing list for discussions and help regarding MONICA can be found in the [MONICA Google group](https://groups.google.com/forum/#!forum/zalf-rpm-monica).
 Everybody can read the list, but only accepted members of the group can post messages.